Sonny Wade: 1977

 Wade and the Alouettes once again played the Eskimos in the Grey Cup after the 1977 season where during the 65th Grey Cup of 1977, while quarterbacking on ice, he completed 22 of 40 passes for 340 yards, 3 touchdowns and 1 interception in a crushing 41-6 win over the Edmonton Eskimos.
 After this game he received his third Grey Cup MVP award.

 Wade was known to perform exceptionally well under difficult weather conditions, playing better in the playoffs than the regular season.
 During his 10 years with Montreal, he completed 1083 of his 2087 passes, for 51.9%, and 15,014 yards.
 He threw for 89 touchdowns, but his greatest weakness was the interception, and he was picked off 169 times.
 This includes 30 picks in his rookie season of 1969 and 31 in the Grey Cup championship year of 1970.
 He also had a record 7 interceptions thrown against the Calgary Stampeders on September 24, 1972.
 In addition, he still hold the Als record for most punts, with 852.
-He was the first three-time winner of the Grey Cup Most Valuable Player award, equaled by Doug Flutie and Damon Allen.
+He was the first three-time winner of the Grey Cup Most Valuable Player award, equalled by Doug Flutie and Damon Allen.